50 Foods That Can Cause Heart Disease

 Want to lower your risk?
 The AHA recommends engaging in moderately intense aerobic exercise for at least 150 minutes per week or 75 minutes of intense aerobic activity weekly in addition to moderate- to high-intensity strength training two days a week.

 There's also another way to drastically improve your cholesterol and blood pressure levels—by revamping your diet.
 Read on to see which foods you should avoid to keep your heart pumping properly, and then replace these fridge offenders with heart-healthy foods instead.

 Americans consume a staggering 22 pounds of candy a year.
 And while most of it is chocolate, we doubt the population is picking the heart-healthy 70 percent dark chocolate bars over a Snickers every time.
 Whether you're grabbing a lollipop at the doctor's office or popping a handful of M&Ms after lunch, candy is basically straight-up sugar in every shape and form—and can increase fatty deposits, putting you at risk for heart disease.
 If you find your willpower silenced by your sweet tooth more often than not, put these tips to cut back on sugar to good use.

-It’s no secret that potato chips are not a friend to a healthy eating plan.
-They’re high in calories, fat, and sodium—and are especially hard to quit noshing on after just one serving.
-A low-sodium diet is essential for a healthy heart, as eating over 2,300 milligrams (equivalent to one full teaspoon) of salt a day can result in high blood pressure—a serious risk factor for cardiovascular disease.
+It's no secret that potato chips are not a friend to a healthy eating plan.
+They're high in calories, fat, and sodium—and are especially hard to quit noshing on after just one serving.
+A low-sodium diet is essential for a healthy heart, as the American Heart Association explains that eating over 2,300 milligrams (equivalent to one full teaspoon) of salt a day can increase your risk of high blood pressure—a serious risk factor for cardiovascular disease.
 Save your heart and skip the crunchy salt-dusted spuds.

 Most commercial pancake and waffle syrups are made with high fructose corn syrup rather than real maple syrup.
 According to Harvard Medical School, consuming too much fructose can lead to an increase in blood triglycerides, which increases blood pressure, LDL cholesterol, and taxes your ticker and arteries.